Nutty

 In a rush?
 Let's jump straight into the results of our research into the best personal pensions for limited company directors.

-All you need to do is make contributions from your limited company (bank account).
+All you need to do is make contributions from your limited company (bank account), and classify them as an ‘employer contribution’ in your pension.
 Plus, you can make personal contributions from your own money too – and benefit from all the tax-free savings as an employee.

 Here’s the best: